JeeWeetje/iot-workshop/README.md

     ![alt tag](img/azure-more-services.png)

-3. Filter it with `Iot Hub`
+3. Filter it with `IoT Hub`

     ![alt tag](img/azure-search-iot-hub.png)

-4. Select `Iot Hub` and a new blade will be shown.
+4. Select `IoT Hub` and a new blade will be shown.
 Select `Add` and you will be asked to enter the information needed to create an IoT Hub

     ![alt tag](img/azure-portal-add.png)